Lee Hong-koo: Ambassador to the United States

-On March 24, 1998, President Kim Dae-Jung nominated Lee Hong-Koo to be South Korean Ambassador to the United States.
-As Lee Hong-Koo was serving in a top advisory capacity for the Grand National Party, the decision to appoint him ambassador to the U.S. was seen to signal a change in the nature of Korean politics.
-The Foreign Ministry explained that the nomination of a relatively important official of the previous government "shows our intention to pursue bipartisan foreign policy."
-The concurrent nomination of Lee Sung-Soo as Unification Minister, also a former prime minister under the previous government, was seen to confirm this attitude.
+On 24 March 1998, President Kim Dae-Jung nominated Lee to be the South Korean Ambassador to the United States.
+As Lee was serving in a top advisory capacity for the Grand National Party, the decision to appoint him was seen to signal a change in the nature of Korean politics.
+The Ministry of Foreign Affairs explained that the nomination of a relatively important official of the previous government "shows our intention to pursue bipartisan foreign policy."
+The concurrent nomination of Lee Soo-Sung, also a former prime minister under the previous government, as the executive vice chairman of the Advisory Council on Democratic and Peaceful Unification, the presidential advisory body on unification with North Korea, was seen to confirm this attitude.

-Lee Hong-Koo served as the South Korean Ambassador to the United States for two and a half years, from May 1998 through August 2000, when he was replaced by Yang Sung-chul (serving August 2000 to April 2003).
-Lee's tenure as ambassador was during the "Sunshine Policy", when apparently-improving inter-Korean relations led President Kim Dae-Jung to become a serious contender for the Nobel Peace Prize, which he won in October 2000.
+Lee served as ambassador to the United States from May 1998 to August 2000, when he was replaced by Yang Sung-chul.
+His tenure coincided with the "Sunshine Policy", when improving inter-Korean relations led President Kim Dae-Jung to become a serious contender for the Nobel Peace Prize, which he won in October 2000.

-Post-politics career
+Post-political career

-Lee Hong-Koo was actively involved in government and diplomacy for 12 years (1988 to 2000) and active electoral politics in the National Assembly for two years (1996–1998).
-Following his return to private life in 2000, Lee became active as a newspaper columnist and in the think tank and policy world, becoming a member, among other organizations, of the elite Club of Madrid of former heads of state and government, and as a board member of the Seoul Forum, and founded a think tank himself (EAI).
+Following his retirement from politics in 2000, Lee became active as a newspaper columnist and in the think tank and policy world, becoming a member of, among other organizations, the elite Club of Madrid of former heads of state and government, and a board member of the Seoul Forum.

-Founding the 'East Asia Institute' think tank
+East Asia Institute

-In May 2002, Lee Hong-Koo founded the East Asia Institute (generally called "EAI" after its English acronym.
-Korean name: 동아시아연구원) as an independent, non-profit, political- and foreign-policy think tank based in Seoul.
-By the 2010s, EAI consistently ranks in "the top 100 think tanks" among 6,000 think tanks around the world and its research and institutional model has been benchmarked by nascent research institutions in developing countries.
+In May 2002 Lee founded the East Asia Institute (Korean: 동아시아연구원) as an independent, non-profit, political and foreign policy think tank based in Seoul.
+By the 2010s, it consistently ranked in "the top 100 think tanks" among 6,000 around the world and its research and institutional model was benchmarked by nascent research institutions in developing countries.

-Lee Hong-Koo served as the Chairman of the Board at EAI for exactly ten years, retiring from the post in May 2012, the same month as his 78th birthday.
-Ha Young-Sun took over as chairman following Lee's retirement, a position he retains as of 2017.